DFE/meta-hidav-ti81xx/README.md

 meta-hidav-ti81xx
 =================

-This Layer add support of Texas Instruments SoC ti81xx to HidaV.
+This Layer adds support for the Texas Instruments SoC ti81xx to HidaV.